kslong/kred/README.md

 the background options in MefPrep, the programs should be run in the following order:

-* (MefCheck.py - This should not normally be necessary, but it will check if there are problems with the headers in the individual Mef files.
+* (MefCheck.py - This should not normally be necessary unless new files have been added to the main data reposiotyr.
+The routine will check if there are problems with files being "good" fits files and chcck for information the headers in the individual Mef files.
 It creates a table called \_mef\_qual.tab which indicates which Mef files are problematic, but is not used by any of the downstream programs.)